Gender role: Changing gender roles in marriage

 Over the years, gender roles have continued to change and have a significant impact on the institution of marriage.
-Traditionally, men and women had completely opposing roles, men were seen as the provider for the family and women were seen as the caretakers of both the home and the family.
-However, in today's society the division of roles is starting to blur.
-More and more individuals are adapting non-traditional gender roles into their marriages in order to share responsibilities.
-This view on gender roles seeks out equality between sexes.
+Traditionally, men and women had completely opposing roles; men were seen as the providers for the family, and women were seen as the caretakers of both the home and the family.
+However, in today's society, the division of roles is starting to blur.
+More and more individuals are adopting non-traditional gender roles in their marriages to share responsibilities.
+This view on gender roles seeks equality between the sexes.
 In today's society, it is more likely that a husband and wife are both providers for their family.
-More and more women are entering the workforce while more men are contributing to household duties.
+More and more women are entering the workforce, while more men are contributing to household duties.

-After around the year 1980, divorce rates in the United States stabilized.
+Around 1980, divorce rates in the United States stabilized.
 Scholars in the area of sociology explain that this stabilization was due to several factors including, but not limited to, the shift in gender roles.
 The attitude concerning the shift in gender roles can be classified into two perspectives: traditional and egalitarian.
 Traditional attitudes uphold designated responsibilities for the sexes – wives raise the children and keep the home nice, and husbands are the breadwinners.
-Egalitarian attitudes uphold responsibilities being carried out equally by both sexes – wives and husbands are both breadwinners and they both take part in raising the children and keeping the home nice.
+Egalitarian attitudes uphold the idea that responsibilities are carried out equally by both sexes – wives and husbands are both breadwinners, and they both take part in raising the children and keeping the home nice.
 Over the past 40 years, attitudes in marriages have become more egalitarian.
 Two studies carried out in the early 2000s have shown strong correlation between egalitarian attitudes and happiness and satisfaction in marriage, which scholars believe lead to stabilization in divorce rates.
-The results of a 2006 study performed by Gayle Kaufman, a professor of sociology, indicated that those who hold egalitarian attitudes report significantly higher levels of marital happiness than those with more traditional attitudes.
+The results of a 2006 study conducted by Gayle Kaufman, a sociology professor, indicated that those who hold egalitarian attitudes report significantly higher levels of marital happiness than those with more traditional attitudes.
 Another study executed by Will Marshall in 2008 had results showing that relationships with better quality involve people with more egalitarian beliefs.
 It has been assumed by Danielle J. Lindemann, a sociologist who studies gender, sexuality, the family, and culture, that the shift in gender roles and egalitarian attitudes have resulted in marriage stability due to tasks being carried out by both partners, such as working late-nights and picking up ill children from school.
 Although the gap in gender roles still exists, roles have become less gendered and more equal in marriages compared to how they were traditionally.